Jinkybink1/Jinkybink1/README.md

 - 👋 Hi, I’m @Jinkybink1
 - 👀 I’m interested in making interstellar/emerald/rammerhead links
-- 🌱 I’m currently learning how to make more of these
+- 🌱 I’m currently learning how to make more of these links
 - 💞️ I’m looking to collaborate on nothing much
-- 📫 How to reach me if you have found my links through the discord you can send me a messag on the discord once im in the server
+- 📫 How to reach me if you have found my links through the discord you can send me a message on the discord once im in the server
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i like link developing
+- ⚡ Fun fact: i like link developing, also im using glitch to make my intersteller links currently

 <!---